 Summary: explores one of the main subtopics of the responsibilities of data controllers and processors to give depth to one of the main instruments to ensure compliance with the new system, equipping trainees with the adequate knowledge to direct the implementation of these measures by technical experts in their organisation.

-Includes subtopics: Security of processing, information security, data minimization, anonymization, privacy by design, encryption, protection from intrusion, protection from loss, audit, penetration testing, how these measures impact liability.
+Includes subtopics: Security of processing, information security, data minimization, anonymization, data protection by design and by default, encryption, protection from intrusion, protection from loss, audit, penetration testing, how these measures impact liability.

 Rationale for inclusion: DPO priority, key importance to ensure the safeguard of the rights and freedoms of data subjects, operational cornerstone.